 Within a multimillion-year timescale for solar system formation, the current approach is to imagine a sea of planetesimals slugging it out in repeated impacts until a few attained the rank of planet.
-Later, certainly, impacts were a common occurrence.
-However, the oldest datable particles in the solar system – the condensates and melt droplets – suggest that bodies of planet rank existed prior to the era of destruction.
-Out of their disintegration arose much smaller bodies, which then spawned still smaller ones as they collided.
-In relation to the largest bodies, an impact scenario only commends itself by default, on the grounds that the heat generated by radioactivity, although much greater than now (because there was much more radioactive matter and some half-lives were much shorter), would not have been high enough to cause whole planets to burst.
+We know from the lunar record that around 4.2 Ga, and to a lesser extent in the immediately preceding period, impacts were common.
+Iron meteorites, however, demonstrate that erstwhile bodies of at least dwarf planet rank already existed 360 Ma earlier.
+Out of their disintegration, whether or not from collisions, smaller bodies arose.
+The larger the bodies originally, the fewer there were, and thus the less likely collisions were between them, even if somehow they could have been disturbed from their orbits.
+An impact scenario commends itself only because the heat generated by radioactivity, although much greater than now (because there was much more radioactive matter and the half-lives of now extinct radioisotopes were much shorter), would not have been high enough to cause whole planets to disintegrate.

-With electrostatic forces being so much lower, nucleosynthesis may also have taken place in planets.
-However, in terrestrial planets the paths taken would have been rather different, for these bodies already had a full complement of stable elements.
-A radioactive element might have been generated simply by capturing or knocking out a neutron.
-As with stars, the thresholds for nuclear reactions would have been proportional to size, with larger planets being more capable of nucleosynthesis than smaller ones.
-Consequently, the answer to the question why some planets but not others exploded is that it was the biggest planets that exploded.
+With electrostatic forces being so much lower, nucleosynthesis will also have taken place in the planets.
+However, in terrestrial planets the paths taken would have been different, for these bodies already had the full range of stable elements.
+A radioactive element might have been generated simply by capturing or knocking out a neutron.Aluminium, for instance, is the seventh most abundant element in planets, and turning the natural isotope 27Al into 26Al was but a small step.
+Turning 40Ca, the eighth most abundant, into radioactive 41Ca was also a small step.
+Stable variants too were synthesised, such as 18O and 17O, both of them permutations of the original isotope 16O.
+As with stars, the thresholds for nuclear reactions would have been proportional to size, with larger planets more capable of nucleosynthesis than smaller ones.
+Owing to the heat produced by the radioisotopes, it was the biggest planets that exploded.